jamf/JamfMigrator/README.md

 * You can also toggle the mode using &#8984;D or select Toggle Mode from View in the menu bar.

 ## History
+**v6.2.3**

+* Fix token not refreshing.
+* Fix credentials not saving to the keychain, when enabled, and servers not saving to the list of connected servers.
+* Added button to disable export only mode if setting is detected at launch.
+Does not disable save raw/trimmed xml.

 **v6.2.2**

 * Better visual response when changing source/destination server.